jaden/passgen/README.md

 ## Usage

-* Choose the number of characters in the password
+* Adjust the password length
-* Select the character sets to use or enter individual characters to be used in the password
+* Select the character sets to use or enter additional characters to be used to generate the password
 * Click the clipboard button to copy the password to your clipboard

 ## Built with